-This course exposes students to foundational principles of public health nursing and care of individuals and families in non-acute health are settings.
+This course exposes students to foundational principles of public health nursing and care of individuals and families in non-acute health care settings.
 Students will discover community resources available for individuals and families across the lifespan, which foster health promotion, disease prevention and risk reduction.
+After completing a community assessment, students will outline a plan for an identified community health problem, focusing on health promotion.
 Furthermore, students will explore factors that challenge public health nurses in meeting community health needs.
-Students provided off campus travel is required.